agc00k/RPS-game-project/README.md

 # RPS-game-project

-The Odin Project JavaScript project that created a Rock - Paper- Scissors game.
+The Odin Project JavaScript project to create a Rock - Paper- Scissors game.

 # Instructions
 After setting up repository and environement: